raviqqe/ein-design/type_system.md

 ```
 [ x for x in array if isEven x ]
-{ k: v for k, v in map if isEven x }
+{ k : v for k, v in map if isEven x }
 ```